On adiabatic theory for extended fermionic lattice systems: Introduction

 However, even in our rather simple setting (zero temperature, assuming that $\rho_0$ is the gapped ground state of $H_0$ describing an extended fermionic lattice system, the perturbation $\epsi V$ might close the gap), the problem of justifying the linear response formalism also goes beyond standard adiabatic theory.
 In fact, the applicability of the standard adiabatic theorem of quantum mechanics is rather restrictive for the following three reasons: \begin{itemize} \item[(i)] The standard adiabatic theorem requires the perturbation $\epsi V$ to \emph{not close the spectral gap}.
 In that scenario, it asserts that $\rho_\epsi$ is (close to) the gapped ground state of $H^\epsi = H_0 + \epsi V$ and as such a (nearly) equilibrium state. \item[(ii)] Even if we neglect the first issue, the usual adiabatic theorem estimates the difference between $\rho_\epsi$ and the ground state of the perturbed Hamiltonian $H^\epsi$ in \emph{operator norm}, leaving the translation to local differences in expectation values as an additional and potentially non-trivial step. \item[(iii)] In general, extended systems are plagued by the \emph{orthogonality catastrophe}: Whenever for single-particle states $\psi, \tilde{\psi}$ we have ${\Vert \psi - \tilde{\psi} \Vert \sim \epsi}$, the non-interacting many-particle states $\otimes_{x \in \Lambda} \psi_x$ and $\otimes_{x \in \Lambda} \tilde{\psi}_x$ satisfy $\Vert\otimes_{x \in \Lambda} {\psi}_x - \otimes_{x \in \Lambda} \tilde{\psi}_x\Vert \sim \epsi \vert \Lambda \vert $, i.e.~the norm-estimate deteriorates when $\vert \Lambda \vert \to \infty$.
-This means, that the approximation error in the standard adiabatic theorem grows with the systems size, and it is thus not applicable for macroscopic systems. \end{itemize}
+This means that the approximation error in the standard adiabatic theorem grows with the systems size, and it is thus not applicable for macroscopic systems. \end{itemize}

-A major breakthrough in overcoming these obstacles has recently been achieved by Bachmann, De~Roeck and Fraas~\cite{bachmann2018adiabatic}, who proved the first adiabatic theorem for extended (but finite) lattice systems with short-range interactions, thereby solving the second and third problem in the list above.
-More precisely, their result concerns differences in expectation values and provides error estimates which are uniform in the system size.
+A major breakthrough in overcoming these obstacles has recently been achieved by Bachmann, De~Roeck and Fraas~\cite{bachmann2018adiabatic} (see also their introductory lecture notes~\cite{bachmann2018adiabaticLecture}).
+They proved the first adiabatic theorem for extended (but finite) lattice systems with short-range interactions, thereby solving the second and third problem in the list above.
+More precisely, their result concerns differences in expectation values and provides error estimates, which are uniform in the system size.